Introdution

 Definition

-• The deadlock is a situation of an operating system in which no process got blocked and no process proceeds.
+• The deadlock is a situation of an operating system in which no process is blocked and no process proceeds.

-• A deadlock is a situation where each of the computer process waits for a resource which is being assigned to/used by some another process at the same time.
-In this situation, none of the process gets executed since the resource it needs, is held by some other process which is also waiting for some other resource to be released.
+• A deadlock is a situation where each of the computer processes waits for a resource that is being assigned to/used by another process at the same time.
+In this situation, none of the processes get executed since the resource they need is held by another process that is also waiting for some other resource to be released.

 Characteristics